Prabath397/FIP-Assignment-Breakfast-Billing-System/README.md

          *   Ordering a single valid item.

-&nbsp;   *   Ordering multiple valid items.
+         *   Ordering multiple valid items.

-&nbsp;   *   Entering an invalid item number (handled gracefully).
+         *   Entering an invalid item number (handled gracefully).

-&nbsp;   *   Attempting to print a bill with no items selected (handled gracefully).
+         *   Attempting to print a bill with no items selected (handled gracefully).

-&nbsp;   *   Verifying correct tax and total calculations.
+         *   Verifying correct tax and total calculations.